 If you are aware of the fact that your loved ones are having a rainbow baby, but they aren’t necessarily advertising the fact that the new baby is a rainbow, your gift can still be thoughtful.

 It’s still a good idea to acknowledge past losses and honor the new life they are bringing into the world.
 Just don’t give a rainbow baby gift publicly.
+And choose something they can tuck away in private space, if they prefer.

 This one is gorgeous, would fit in with most home decor, and would keep the new rainbow baby parents warm on the couch on sleepless nights.